hadjShell/Leetcode-Solution-Java/Leetcode_solution.md

 * When to increase the window
 * When to shrink the window
-* When to update the result
+* How to update the result (what is the operation when window size changes)

 ### :star:Q3.
 [Longest Substring Without Repeating Characters](https://leetcode.com/problems/longest-substring-without-repeating-characters/)